Eric-Griffin-Personal-Website/Eric-Griffin-Personal-Website/README.md

 I built each page in HTML, each having it's own .html file.
 I used a single .css file to style each page, and I linked it to each html document.

-I have one JavaScript file that contains script for the button function.
+I have one JavaScript file that contains script for the "Hello World" pop-up button function.